AMERICAN RHODODENDRON SOCIETY

 5.0 THE BOARD OF DIRECTORS AS A WHOLE

-5.2 THE IMMEDIATE - PAST PRESIDENT - Is a full voting member of the Board.
-He lends his talents and experience to the officers and directors at board meetings, and may serve on committees and be elected to another office by the Board.
+5.2 THE IMMEDIATE-PAST-PRESIDENT - Is a full voting member of the Board.
+S/he lends her/his talents and experience to the officers and Directors at board meetings, and may serve on committees and be elected to another office by the Board.

 5.4 QUORUM - Two-thirds of the Board membership shall constitute a quorum for the transaction of business.
 (Bylaws: Article VI, Section E 1)